Close Menu

 Mary Poppins’ famous song “spoonful of sugar” may have some truth in it.
 Some recent studies in the field of medicine show that sugar water for babies may help reduce pain.
 During the first year with a newborn baby at home, several problems may arise.

-Some are simple and common while others may need the assistance of a doctor to be treated.
+Some are simple and common, while others may require the assistance of a doctor for treatment.
 Sugar water is thought to have pain-relieving properties for babies.
 But is it safe to give sugar water to babies?
-What are the risks associated with giving sugar water to babies?
-Read on to learn more about sugar water for babies and when it should be used.
+What are the risks associated with it?
+Read on to learn more.

 Why Is Sugar Water Used For Babies?